 “But, Sir,” Hanz interjected.
 “She’s just an infantry scout.
 She’s never lead anyone before.”

 “The Fox?”
 Hanz questioned.

 “Yes, the Fox,” Sedric replied.
 “He is a Northlandish Fennec Fox.
 This is his home and we have taken it from him.
 His honor and his pride will bring him to us.”
 Sedric smiled as he began pacing the room.
 He held his hands behind his back.
 “He has survived much.
-A shotgun to the chest and one of our best Fireteams.
-Fireteam 7 was barely a match for him, so he will be confident.”
-Sedric laughed to himself for a moment, then continued.
+A shotgun to the chest and one of our best Fireteams was barely a match for him.
+He will be confident,” Sedric laughed to himself for a moment, then continued.
 “He will walk up to the front gate and Frynor’s daughter will be waiting for him.
 It is true that she may not be prepared for this,” Sedric admitted.
-“However, her desire of revenge for her father’s death will drive her to throw everything allowed to him.
+“However, her desire of revenge for her father’s death will drive her to throw everything we allow at him.
 If he survives and makes it through the gate, make sure he ends up on the factory floor.”
 Sedric grinned.
 “I’m sure Ashely would love to show that Fox what we’ve been doing here.”

 Hanz directed another soldier to go roundup the Fireteam that Sedric had demanded.
 “What about the rest of the Fur Resistance?”
 Hanz inquired.
 “Surely they will have some sort of plan.”